Today's Articles

 Soon after the school opened, Princeton Township arranged to send their Colored children, too.
 On February 20, 1908, a new site was purchased on Quarry Street, and the building on the corner of Maclean and Witherspoon Streets was abandoned.
 While it operated as a school for the Colored, the Quarry Street building was still known as the Witherspoon School.
 The school paper was called the "Witherspoon Herald."
 The building was reconstructed in 1938 as the least expensive solution to fixing an overcrowded, run-down school instead of desegregating the schools, which would have required more expensive renovations.

 While the building was renovated, students attended classes in the Witherspoon Street Presbyterian Church and the Elks Lodge (now the Masonic Lodge on the corner of John and Maclean Streets).
 The building was rededicated on December 7th, 1939.
-Its Principal from 1936 to 1948 was Howard B. Waxwood, Jr. He later became the John Witherspoon School Principal between 1948-1968.
+Howard B. Waxwood, Jr., was its principal from 1936 to 1948.
+He later became the John Witherspoon School Principal between 1948 and 1968.
 In 1947, the State of New Jersey determined that school segregation was unconstitutional.

 The desegregation plan, called the Princeton Plan, called for the Nassau Street School to house kindergarten through grade five.
 The Witherspoon School served grades six through eight.
 The 1996 Witherspoon school reunion booklet obtained most of the information above.